 Why You Need an Integrated APM to Monitor Operating Costs

-This is the third article in a five-part series about the unique O&M challenges of the energy storage asset class and the reasons why owners and operators of mixed portfolios of solar, wind and energy storage assets need an integrated asset performance management platform.
+This is the third article in a four-part series about the unique O&M challenges of the energy storage asset class and the reasons why owners and operators of mixed portfolios of solar, wind and energy storage assets need an integrated asset performance management platform.

 In the previous article in this series, we discussed how the battery storage asset class introduces financial risk to hybrid renewable power projects due to uncertainty about the true cost of running this asset over the life of the project.

 The two major factors that create this risk are the lack of historical operating data from which to assess operating costs and the uncertainty around how the asset will be cycled.
 As we discussed, a battery energy storge system (BESS) may last 2 years or it may last 10 years depending on the severity of the equipment operating duty.

 And, unlike the typical solar or wind project, where the operating duty is largely known in advance of commercial operation, most storage systems’ operating duties will only become apparent as future energy prices and price volatility occur over the next few decades—and no one can predict what those price strips will look like in advance!